 ISFJ careers tend to progress quite smoothly as ISFJs are willing to put a lot of effort into making sure that the job gets done.
-They are very practical – however, this comes at a cost, as ISFJs dislike theories, concepts or abstract ideas.
-For this reason, ISFJs should avoid highly theoretical careers (e.g. academic research) and focus on “practical” ones – people with this personality type are at their best when it comes to implementing ideas and making things work.
-Some of the most typical ISFJ career paths utilise these traits – for instance, many ISFJs are found among interior designers, bookkeepers, economists or office managers.
+They are very practical; however, this comes at a cost as ISFJs dislike theories, concepts, or abstract ideas.
+For this reason, ISFJs should avoid highly theoretical careers (e.g., academic research) and focus on “practical” ones.
+People with this personality type are at their best when it comes to implementing ideas and making things work.
+Some of the most typical ISFJ career paths utilize these traits; for instance, many ISFJs are found among interior designers, bookkeepers, economists, or office managers.

-ISFJs are very service-oriented, warm and traditional.
-They respect traditional values and security – this is usually reflected in ISFJ careers as well.
-It is not uncommon to see ISFJs involved in volunteering activities, community work or childhood development initiatives.
-They also tend to be excellent nurses and social or religious workers – these career paths may also interest some ISFJs.
+ISFJs are very service-oriented, warm, and traditional.
+They respect traditional values and security, which is usually reflected in ISFJ careers as well.
+It is not uncommon to see ISFJs involved in volunteering activities, community work, or childhood development initiatives.
+They also tend to be excellent nurses and social or religious workers—these career paths may also interest some ISFJs.

 In general, two simple things tend to be very clearly expressed in most of the careers that ISFJs decide to take.
 First, they need to utilise their people-sensing skills as this is one of their most important and unique strengths.
 Second, ISFJs need to have an opportunity to “create order from chaos” as they usually possess truly extraordinary talents in this area.
 If these two conditions are met, that particular career path is probably a very good choice for an ISFJ.

 If you would like to learn more about the ISFJ career paths and professional development, as well as read about the experiences of other ISFJs, download the ISFJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: